You disconnect your cable connection. You brown-bag your lunch most days. And lattes? You gave them up long back for the sake of saving money.

 “This is perhaps the best way to save money on the go.
 Determine how much and how frequently you can save.
 Treat your savings as if it’s a recurring bill.
 Automate your savings through immediate deposit via your salary account.
 Alternatively, you can also schedule an ongoing automatic transfer to your savings to account from checking through the bank.

 With the evolution of technology, especially in the banking sector, you can take the help of some prominent apps like Digit and RIZE that make savings a true convenience.” ― Holly Reid Toodle, certified public accountant

 2. Call Your Service Providers and Negotiate Discounts

-The key to successful negotiation is being cordial and nice, firmly asking about better plans compared to the existing one.
+The key to successful negotiation is being cordial and nice, firmly asking about better plans compared to the existing ones.
 If things don’t go as per the plan, call them back.
 However, negotiation is not an easy thing and requires repeated calls and some skills to get things done.
-Want to save your valuable time still want lower bills, Billtrim is here for you.” ― Ramit Sethi, author of I Will Teach You To Be Rich
+Want to save your valuable time and still want lower bills, BillTrim is here for you.” ― Ramit Sethi, author of I Will Teach You To Be Rich

 3. Ask Your Employer About Discounts

 “Many employers offer significant savings to their employees ranging from gym membership to phone bills; you may not be aware of that.
 Check with your human resource team and analyze where you could be taking advantage of existing corporate discounts.” ― Jennifer McDermott, consumer advocate forfinder.com

 “Use various cashback apps and save money on items you are already buying anyway.
 Apps such as Ibotta collaborate with brand-name products and offer cashback on their items.
 You can earn as low as $0.25 to up to five dollars or even more, depending on the billing amount.
 They always update the system with amazing offers and new products, so it never gets stale.” ― Dustyn Ferguson, blogger at Dime Will Tell